Skip to content

 export ANTHROPIC_AUTH_TOKEN="sk-ss-v1-xxx" # Replace with your ZenMux API Key (subscription sk-ss-v1-xxx or pay-as-you-go sk-ai-v1-xxx)

-# Avoid conflicts: if you previously set ANTHROPIC_API_KEY locally, explicitly clear it
+# Avoid conflicts: if ANTHROPIC_API_KEY was ever set on this machine, explicitly clear it

 export ANTHROPIC_API_KEY=""